Outdoor Learning In Action.

 We believe that every child should experience the world beyond the classroom as an essential part of learning and personal development and that is why we have made this one of our ‘Key Priorities’ at St Mary’s.
 The outdoor environment has massive potential for providing learning opportunities.
 We are extremely fortunate to be set in large grounds and surrounded by an environment rich in opportunities and we make full use of our local area, including the park, to enhance our educational provision.
 In addition, we are investing in ensuring that our classrooms allow for secure indoor-outdoor freeflow education, so that this is accessible to all children throughout their time with us.

-To add to the tree house we built in 2017, we have opened an outdoor classroom in 2018 to enthuse the children and provide an alternative learning experience designed to enrich their aspirations and environmental awareness.
-In 2019 we opened Colin’s Corner ,a reading cabin accessed by the children every break simply to read together and catch up.
+To add to the tree house we built in 2018, we have opened an outdoor classroom in 2019 to enthuse the children and provide an alternative learning experience designed to enrich their aspirations and environmental awareness.
+Also in 2019 we opened Colin’s Corner ,a reading cabin accessed by the children every break simply to read together and catch up.
+Then through the Covid years we continued to expand our outdoor provisions, recognising the value of outdoor play to mental health, with the building of an school pond in our wild meadow field and the opening of a MUGA play area and climbing frame for Key Stage 1 and 2.

 The outdoor environment offers motivating, exciting, different, relevant and easily accessible activities from Early Years through to Year 4.
 Our outdoor learning experiences are delivered through a combination of school-based outdoor learning, visits to other places and residential programmes.